oayres/react-ssr/README.md

 ### 1. Setting up the server

 Assuming you have a simple express server setup, you'll just need to hand off your routes to react-ssr.
-Bear in mind you can also pass a custom template that will be responsible for the 'HTML document' that wraps your React app, too.
+Note that you can also pass a custom template that will be responsible for the 'HTML document' that wraps your React app.
 Copy the example from [src/components/DefaultTemplate](https://github.com/oayres/react-ssr/blob/master/src/components/DefaultTemplate/DefaultTemplate.js) as a starting point.

 ```js
 import express from 'express'